Eric Hosmer: Chicago Cubs (2023)

 On January 13, 2023, Hosmer signed a one-year contract with the Chicago Cubs.
 He played in 31 games for the Cubs, with a .234 batting average, two home runs and 14 RBI before he was designated for assignment on May 19.
 Hosmer was released by the Cubs on May 25.

 Retirement

 On February 21, 2024, Hosmer announced his retirement from playing in an Instagram post while also announcing the creation of his own media company, MoonBall Media.
 Although he had opportunities to continue playing, Hosmer felt that both his focus and physical abilities were not where they should be to justify continuing his playing career.

 International career

-Hosmer played for Team USA in the 2017 World Baseball Classic.
-He hit the go-ahead home run in a second-round comeback win over the team from Venezuela.
+Hosmer played for Team USA at the 2017 World Baseball Classic.
+He hit the go-ahead home run in a second-round comeback win over Venezuela.
+Team USA went on to defeat Puerto Rico in the championship game to claim its first World Baseball Classic title, with Hosmer catching the throw at first base for the tournament's final out.
 Following the conclusion of the tournament, he was named to the 2017 All-World Baseball Classic team.